Operation Doppelkopf: The offensive

 The operation commenced with an attack by the 7th Panzer Division on 15 August towards Kelmė.
 The main offensive began the following day, but there was strong resistance against the XXXX Panzer Corps from ten Soviet infantry divisions supported by three artillery divisions and anti-tank units.

 Von Saucken's XXXIX Panzer Corps opened operations on 18 August.
-Its left flank, an ad hoc formation under Hyacinth Graf Strachwitz von Groß-Zauche und Camminetz, was preceded by a heavy artillery bombardment from the cruiser Prinz Eugen; forces inside the pocket attacked to link up with Strachwitz's force.
-Strachwitz reached Sixteenth Army at Tukums by midday.
+Its left flank, an ad hoc formation under Hyacinth Graf Strachwitz, was preceded by a heavy artillery bombardment from the cruiser Prinz Eugen; forces inside the pocket attacked to link up with Strachwitz's force.
+Strachwitz reached 16th Army at Tukums by midday.

-By 27 August, the corridor between Third Panzer Army and Sixteenth Army had been enlarged to 18 miles in width, though the latter had come under renewed pressure from a fresh Soviet offensive against Riga.
+By 27 August, the corridor between 3rd Panzer Army and 16th Army had been enlarged to 18 miles in width, though the latter had come under renewed pressure from a fresh Soviet offensive against Riga.
 The operation had also failed in its more ambitious objectives of retaking Šiauliai or of cutting off the 6th Guards Army threatening Riga.